New Mills: Religious sites

 The area around Mellor and New Mills has a strong Methodist tradition.
 John Wesley first preached in the area in 1740, at a sheepfold at the Bongs in neighbouring Mellor.
 He visited again on 28 April 1745, 12 May 1747 and 31 August 1748.
 The Wesleyan Methodists were established in 1748.
 At first, meetings were held in people's homes; then land was bought on the High Street for a Wesleyan chapel in 1766.
 This was the first place of worship in the town.
 Wesley visited again in 1768, 1772, 1774, 1776, 1779, 1782 and 1788.
-By 1808 that chapel was too small, and a larger one was built in St Georges Road, Brookside (Low Leighton).The church was influential and many of the millowners were members: Samuel Schofield, of Warksmoor House and of Torr Mill, the Armstrongs of Torr Vale Mill, the Hibbert family, including Robert Hibbert, of Warksmoor who built the first cotton mill in Newtown, the Barnes, Thatchers, Arnfields, Bridges, Willans and Bennetts, all industrialists, are buried in the chapel except Robert Hibbert who is buried at St Mary's Slough.
+By 1808 that chapel was too small, and a larger one was built in St Georges Road, Brookside (Low Leighton).
+The church was influential and many of the millowners were members: Samuel Schofield, of Warksmoor House and of Torr Mill, the Armstrongs of Torr Vale Mill, the Hibbert family, including Robert Hibbert, of Warksmoor who built the first cotton mill in Newtown, the Barnes, Thatchers, Arnfields, Bridges, Willans and Bennetts, all industrialists, are buried in the chapel except Robert Hibbert who is buried at St Mary's Slough.
 The larger chapel was closed and demolished in the 1960s and the Methodists have reverted to the High Street Chapel.
 The Association Methodists' stone chapel was erected in 1838, and the Primitive Methodists built one in 1827.
 The Friends Meeting House dating from 1717 is in Low Leighton, and the independents, the Congregational (Independent) church, "Providence", was built on Mellor Road, Whitle, in 1823.

 The hamlets of Bowden Middlecale and Mellor were originally in the ancient parish of Glossop.
 Chapelries were established at Mellor and Hayfield, and New Mills was split between the two.
-The Church of England parish church of St George's was built in 1829–30 to a simple renaissance plan with galleries; it has 7 bays, decorated with simple Gothic-style lancet windows.
-It 1844 the hamlets of Beard, Ollersett, Thornsett and Whitle became a parish.
+The Church of England parish church of St George's was built in 1829–30 to a simple renaissance plan with galleries; it has seven bays, decorated with simple Gothic-style lancet windows.
+In 1844, the hamlets of Beard, Ollersett, Thornsett and Whitle became a parish.
 The Anglican church of St James the Less was designed by William Swinden Barber in 1880.
 It became redundant, was restored in 2012, and became Spring Bank Arts Centre.